Ghost imaging as loss estimation: Quantum versus classical schemes: INTRODUCTION

 We discuss the capability of a GI system in estimating the image of an object, considered as a collection of transmission parameters.
-The presence of quantum correlations is well know to deliver sub-shot noise measurement of intensity~\cite{jakeman86oc,heidmann87prl,mertz90prl,jdrkiewicz04prl,blanchet08prl,brida09prl,iskhakov16ol}, and these can lead to quantum-enhanced applications~\cite{brida10natphot,pirandola11prl,agafonov11ol,clark12oe,lopaeva13prl,lawrie13prl,pooser15opt,pooser16acs,moreau17scirep,samantaray17lsa}.
-In particular, Ref.~\cite{D_Auria_2006} has discussed the use of quantum light for the measurement of a single transmittance, while Ref.~\cite{losero18scirep} has demonstrated how this task benefits from adopting quantum correlations.
-We build on these result to discuss resource counting in quantum GI in comparison with its classical counterpart at fixed energy.
+The presence of quantum correlations is well known to deliver sub-shot noise measurement of intensity~\cite{jakeman86oc,heidmann87prl,mertz90prl,jdrkiewicz04prl,blanchet08prl,brida09prl,iskhakov16ol}, and these can lead to quantum-enhanced applications~\cite{brida10natphot,pirandola11prl,agafonov11ol,clark12oe,lopaeva13prl,lawrie13prl,pooser15opt,pooser16acs,moreau17scirep,samantaray17lsa}.
+In particular, the authors of Ref.~\cite{D_Auria_2006} discussed the use of quantum light for the measurement of a single transmittance, while the authors of Ref.~\cite{losero18scirep} demonstrated how this task benefits from adopting quantum correlations.
+We build on these results to discuss resource counting in quantum GI in comparison with its classical counterpart at fixed energy.